DillonBarker/cv/README.md

 Since starting Makers I have worked a lot on Codewars in the Ruby language.
 I have solved problems, and then gone back to these a week or so later and greatly simplified my code making it more readable and understanding for others.

-A few months a go I went to work building a website portfolio for myself using GitHub pages (https://dillonbarker.github.io/).
+A few months ago I went to work building a website portfolio for myself using GitHub pages (https://dillonbarker.github.io/).
 This was a great challenge as it involved a lot of coding skills and understanding that I did not yet have.
 However, through lots of effort fixing various page issues through googling and learning I was able to build a great website and even add a blog to it.
 I am using this blog to help me through the Makers Course.

 #### Team work